exploring self-realization, sacred personhood, and full humanity

 READ MORE of the astonishing Rickenbacker case

-Editor's note: Many years ago, when I first began to investigate psychic-mediums, I would receive the same message via several different psychics:
+Editor's note: Many years ago, when I began to investigate psychic-mediums, I received the same message, purportedly from my Spirit Guides, via several different psychics:

 "You're not trusting yourself enough!"
-"You need to believe in yourself a whole lot more!"
+"You need to trust yourself a whole lot more!"
 "You need to go within and listen to yourself!"